Literacy Is Key Book and Author Event

 Ticket Order Forms and additional information are available from the links below:

-From Left - Right: Andrea Harano (2018 Literacy is Key Chair) with 2018 authors Christina Baker Kline, Kristy Woodson Harvey, and Kim Wright with Janie Lowery (2019 Chair)
+From Left - Right: Andrea Harano (2018 Literacy is Key Chair) with 2018 authors Christina Baker Kline, Kristy Woodson Harvey, Kim Wright, and Janie Lowery (2019 Chair)

 Literacy is Key 2017 authors Karen White, Deborah Wiles, Elin Hilderbrand